 And then you can top them with fresh fruit, or I like making a simple stove-top strawberry sauce.

-I love that I can make these ahead of time (they stay great in the fridge for a few days)
+I love that I can make these ahead of time.

 I love that there’s no baking involved.